 4 Questions about Antibiotics:

 - How you know an animal is on antibiotics?
-If an animal requires antibiotics, we document what and how much (dose) she is to be given.
+If an animal requires antibiotics, we document what and how much (dose) she was given.
 If that animal is milking, we put red bands on both of her back legs (pictured below).
 This alerts the milker that this cow’s milk must be dumped.
 We also write the cows’ name and the drug administered on a dry erase board in the milking parlor.

 - What you do with the milk?
 The milk from a cow that has received antibiotics is destroyed.
 The milk is put into a bucket that we pour down the drain which is then deposited into our lagoon.